Political Parties and Interest Groups

 Foreign Interests

-Foreign governments, foreign non-governmental organizations and international organizations make an important contribution by providing assistance in democratic election administration, and by supplying international election observation personnel and services.
+Foreign governments, foreign non-governmental organisations and international organisations make an important contribution by providing assistance in democratic election administration, and by supplying international election observation personnel and services.
 Their stamp of approval may do much to ensure that an election is viewed as a legitimate and definitive statement of the will of the people.

 Domestic stakeholders other than political parties may feel they have a greater interest than international observers in the election process and outcome, and rightly so.
 At issue is control of the government.
 Some stakeholders may be tempted to become directly involved in the campaign instead of providing oversight and helping promote the legitimacy of the process.

-Wherever possible, it is best to encourage all domestic stakeholders to work for development of fair and impartial election administration machinery and practices.
+Wherever possible, it is best to encourage all national stakeholders to work for development of fair and impartial election administration machinery and practices.
 The international community may advocate on behalf of this approach, with the assistance of international election observers.
-They can help convince domestic stakeholders of the wisdom of focusing on implementation of fair and impartial practices.
-Domestic election monitors today play a growing role, often working with international observers to provide election oversight and safeguard legitimacy.
+They can help convince national stakeholders of the wisdom of focusing on implementation of fair and impartial practices.
+Citizen election monitors today play a growing role, often working with international observers to provide election oversight and safeguard legitimacy.